GRAPHIC-Three months that shook global markets

 Volatility and corporate borrowing market stress has spiked on worries that whole sectors could go bust, airlines have had half their value vaporised, while cratering economies risk a new wave of government debt crises.
 "It has been like a train wreck," Chris Dyer, Director of Global Equity at Eaton Vance, said.
 "You could see it coming and coming and coming, but you just couldn't stop it happening."

-That carnage has seen 22% and 24% slumps for Wall Street's Dow Jones and S&P 500, almost 25% for MSCI 49-country world index and 27% for London's internationally exposed FTSE.
+That carnage has seen 22% and 20% slumps for Wall Street's Dow Jones and S&P 500, over 23% for MSCI 49-country world index and 26% for London's internationally exposed FTSE.
 For reference, the record quarterly drop for Wall Street was 40% in 1932 in the midst of the Great Depression.
 The fact that the S&P and Dow were at record highs back in mid February has made the crash this time seem more brutal.

 Stocks in China, where the virus hit first, have faired relatively well in comparison with only an 11% drop in dollar terms, but the impact on other major emerging markets has been devastating as their main commodity markets, and currencies, have also collapsed.
 Russian stocks, which topped the tables last year, have been routed 40% in dollar terms.
 South Africa, which was stripped of its last investment grade credit rating on Friday, has fallen by the same percentage, though Brazil has been the worst, plunging 50%.